gty111/SYSU-ARCH-dark/docs/LAB5.md

 You will implement GEMM using [CUDA](https://docs.nvidia.com/cuda/cuda-c-programming-guide/index.html) (CUDA is a general-purpose parallel computing platform and programming model proposed by NVIDIA).
 And you need to check the output is right in your way.

+{: .highlight}
-`Hint` You can simulate your program in GPGPU-SIM, though you did't have NVIDIA GPUs.
+> `Hint` You can simulate your program in GPGPU-SIM, though you did't have NVIDIA GPUs.
 The input size is up to you.

 ## Submit